This page is kept up-to-date with information on MDHA construction projects.

 Construction crews began work at the site on Oct.
 28, 2015.
 In November 2015, crews started excavating the site down to the parking garage level.
 The excavation work is expected to take approximately six months.

-The project is expected to be complete in spring 2017.
+The project is expected to be complete in early 2018.

 MDHA officially broke ground in October 2015 on the first new addition of public housing units in 18 years.
-The 70-unit apartment building, known as Cayce Place Apartments, is being built on Summer Place.
-The $11 million building is expected to open in spring 2017.
+The 70-unit apartment building, known as Barrett Manor, was being built on Summer Place.
+The $11 million building opened in August 2017.

 Work at the site required a partial lane closure on Summer Place from Dec.
 14, 2015 to mid January 2016.
 Street parking on Summer Place was closed during this time to allow two-way traffic to remain.
 During this time, residents parked in employee designated areas.

 The construction of Cayce Place Apartments is part of phase one of the Envision Cayce Master Plan.
 A mixed-income, mixed-use community, the Plan calls for 2,390 units and ensures a one-for-one replacement of units at Cayce Place and neighboring CWA Plaza Apartments, while adding both new affordable, workforce and market-rate housing.
-The next phase of construction calls for 94 townhome-like apartments on Kirkpatrick Park.
+The next phase of construction calls for 94 townhome-like apartments at Kirkpatrick Park.
+MDHA broke ground at Kirkpatrick Park in November 2017.

 Overnight concrete pours began September 2015 and occur between 7 p.m. and 7 a.m.
 Monday through Saturday.
 The overnight pours will take place one to three times weekly for up to one year.
 During the 7 p.m. to 7 a.m. window, a portion of Fifth Avenue North between Church and Commerce Streets will be closed to make room for a concrete pump truck.
 Drivers will still be able to access the garage at 144 Fifth Ave.
 North and the adjacent alley.